 Garden City Park is a hamlet and CDP (census designated place) located in the Town of North Hempstead in Nassau County on Long Island, New York.
 Garden City Park is an upper middle-class, predominantly Catholic and Protestant community.
 The village of Garden City lost the largest number of people in the attacks of 9/11.

 As of the 2010 census, there were 7,806 people, 2,490 households and 2,030 families.
 The median income for a household was $94,241 and the median income for a family was $116,406.
 Males had an average full-time income of $73,031 and $62,986 for females.

 Those who are starting new careers in Garden City Park are often able to get jobs outside of the area due to the fact that the local LIRR is right on Merillon Avenue, so no one needs to travel too far to catch a train out of town.
 The southern border of Garden City Park actually runs along the LIRR main line.
-Those with a preference for automobile travel can take Atlantic Avenue, which roughly travels the same route for a while.
+Those with a preference for automobile travel can take Atlantic Avenue, which travels roughly the same route.

 Less than 1 percent of families live under the poverty line.
 Garden City Park has developed a reputation for hosting several unique leisure events.
 The Garden City Park Tide is one of the best soccer teams on Long Island winning over 100 games and have two undefeated seasons under their belt.
 Interestingly enough, the Garden City Park Fire Department has a truck racing team called the Mustangs.
 They won 11 different championships, and are fairly well known among area residents.
 Fire department racing is unique to the state of New York and is designed to encourage young men and women to volunteer for the fire prevention services.